InternLM/HuixiangDou/README.md

 - [Group chat scenario anaphora resolution training](./sft)
 - [Use wkteam WeChat access, integrate images, public account parsing, and anaphora resolution](./docs/add_wechat_commercial_zh.md)
 - [Use rag.py to annotate SFT training data](./docs/rag_annotate_sft_data_zh.md)

+## **Android Tools**

+Contributors have provided [Android tools](./android) to interact with WeChat.
+The solution is based on system-level APIs, and in principle, it can control any UI (not limited to communication software).

 # 🛠️ FAQ